What is physical security?

 LPCB approval ensures that security products provide a reliable delay and means of detection required to protect against intrusion.

-Every security product certified to the LPS 1175 physical security standard gets entered on to what is known as the RedBook Live.
+Every security product with physical security certification to LPS 1175 gets entered onto what is known as the RedBook Live.

 LPCB own and control the website, so specifiers can be 100% certain that any product listed on there meets the criteria.